l-ray/user-mgmnt/README.md

 ## Challenges known
 - Resteasy does not forward Runtime exceptions to exception mapper without server-specific dependencies.
 As result e.g., NPEs are not caught correctly.
 - user patching is a minimal first-draft implementation at the moment.
+- the json schema definition is mocked.
+Bringing this to the next level could bring advantages.